August 1st - Sonoma Valley, California

 We barely survived this one.
 Memphis Tennessee has got to be one of the most unbearable places in the U.S. The coolest day was 92 degrees with about

-fairly quick with no rain but the rain came back on Sunday around 7:00 and they finally called the race at 9:30 or so and rescheduled for Monday morning at
+Saturday went fairly quick with no rain but the rain came back on Sunday around 7:00 and they finally called the race at 9:30 or so and rescheduled for

 The guys are staged.
 Ready!?
 Set!